da-nrw/DNSCore/DAWeb/doc/contentBroker_administration.md

 #### Edit Users, Roles and UserRole Membership

 DNSCore uses SpringSecurity to administer it's users of DA-Web GUI.
+To perfom ingest & retrieval, more configuration even on the storage level and the node storage level is needed.
+To help and assist preservation system administrators, we provide the script:

 Users in Role ROLE_PSADMIN are able to adminster Users (CRUD), Roles (CRUD) and membership of Users in certain Roles.
 At present we suppose to use the Roles: